 - a.
 Remove Docker containers and images and clean up Docker file system: All settings and data such as the Grafana dashboards or the Node-RED flows are retained.
 All Docker containers are removed and then have to be reinstalled. - b.
 Remove Docker data volume: All settings and data such as the Grafana dashboards or the Node-RED flows are deleted from the containers (reset to factory defaults).
 All Docker containers will be retained. - c.
 Remove all Docker files: All settings and data, as well as the Docker containers, will be removed.
-The Docker containers then have to be reinstalled. - 3.
+The Docker containers then have to be reinstalled. - d.
+Reset VictoriaMetrics database: The database memory is cleared. - 3.
 Confirm your selection with Yes;

-click on $\ensuremath{\text{No}}$ if you want to reconsider your selection.
+click on No if you want to reconsider your selection.